SterTheStar/fluxfetch/README.md

 # NodeFetch

-A Node.js clone of neofetch/fastfetch with Android support.
+A Node.js clone of neofetch/fastfetch.
 This application displays system information along with custom ASCII art.

 ## Features